 If the homeowner of a property that has been rehabilitated dies during the compliance period and the property is inherited by heirs, the property may be rented without repaying the unforgiven portion of the HOME subsidy to THDA.
-However, if the house is sold by the heirs during the affordability period, the remaining unforgiven portion must be repaid to THDA.
+However, if the house is sold by the heirs during the compliance period, the remaining unforgiven portion must be repaid to THDA.
 This policy may be applied retroactively to prior HOME projects as needed.

 Homeownership Programs - A CHDO must leave up to \$14,999 of HOME funds in the unit as a soft second mortgage necessary to qualify a household for permanent financing.
 There will be an affordability period of five years which is forgiven at the end of the 5th year if the unit remains in compliance, i.e., remains the primary residence of the initial homebuyer and is not leased.
 If the HOME-assisted unit is sold on or before the end of the affordability period, the amount of the HOME subsidy subject to recapture will be reduced by 20% per year.
-If the remaining outstanding principal balance of the HOME Note plus the amount of the down payment made by the homeowner, if any, plus the amount of any capital improvement investment made by the homeowner exceeds the amount of net proceeds available as a result of the sale, the Grantee shall recapture a pro rata share of the HOME Note.
-The pro rata amount to be recaptured shall be calculated in accordance with the HOME Program Regulations at 24 CFR 92.254(a)(5)(i)(A)(3).
+If the remaining outstanding principal balance of the HOME Note plus the amount of the down payment made by the homeowner, if any, plus the amount of any capital improvement investment made by the homeowner exceeds the amount of net proceeds available as a result of the sale, the Grantee shall recapture a pro rata share of the net proceeds of the sale in lieu of the full remaining outstanding principal balance of the HOME Note.
+The pro rata amount to be recaptured shall be calculated in accordance with the HOME Program Regulations at 24 CFR 92.254(a)(5)(ii)(A)(3).
 If the unit does not remain in compliance, the entire \$14,999 of HOME assistance must be repaid.
 In order to enforce the affordability period, THDA will require that the homebuyer sign both a note and a deed of trust.